 Over the past 32 years, the barred owl population has increased substantially and is now displacing the spotted owl throughout the PNW (Kelly et al. 2003; Pearson and Livezey 2007).
 Barred owl presence may negatively affect spotted owl social behavior, detectability, occupancy, reproduction, and even survival (Kelly et al. 2003; Olson et al. 2005; Crozier et al. 2006; Forsman et al. 2011; Wiens et al. 2011; Dugger et al. 2016).
-As previously mentioned, mounting evidence indicates that the barred owl is partly responsible for declining spotted owl populations in Washington, Oregon, and California (Anthony et al. 2006; Forsman et al. 2011; Dugger et al. 2011; Dugger et al. 2016).
+As previously mentioned, evidence indicates that the barred owl is primarily responsible for declining spotted owl populations in Washington, Oregon, and California (Anthony et al. 2006; Forsman et al. 2011; Dugger et al. 2016).
 In British Columbia, the northern spotted owl was briefly extirpated from the northern-most part of its range by the barred owl but is now being reintroduced to the wild through a captive breeding program (USFWS 2011).

 Barred owl presence was initially confirmed in Mendocino County in 1989 when area-wide surveys for spotted owls began.
 However, barred owls may have been present as early as 1978 (Dark et al. 1998; California Natural Diversity Database 2013).
 They have significantly increased during the past ten years on commercial forestlands in northwestern California, especially in coastal areas (Douglas 2015).
 In Mendocino County, barred owls were initially detected on California State Park lands and other reserve areas, then later on commercial timberlands (California Natural Diversity Database 2015).
-From 2005 to 2013, the total number of barred owl detections increased exponentially during spotted owl surveys on MRC forestlands (Figure 11).

-Since 2010 an average of 47 known spotted owl territories have had detections of barred owls within one mile (Figure 11).
-The total number of spotted owl territories on MRC land with barred owl detections within one mile has increased to 125 over the past 17 years, which represents 72% of the spotted owl territories present on MRC land.
+Since 2010 an average of 27 known spotted owl territories have had detections of barred owls within 0.5 mile of the activity center (Figure 9).
+The total number of spotted owl territories on and adjacent (within 1000 feet) to MRC land with barred owl detections within 0.5 mile has increased to 116 over the past 13 years, which represents 52% of the spotted owl territories.
 Only a subset of these spotted owl sites had consistent barred owl detections over multiple years.
 In many areas, barred owls were transitory and never detected again; while in other areas they established territories, formed pairs, and repeatedly bred and fledged young.
 Spotted owls were not only increasingly difficult to locate in areas where barred owls were repeatedly detected over successive years but were also prone to traveling long distances within the season, possibly to avoid interactions with this larger, more aggressive species.
-Barred owls have successfully fledged young at several sites over the past 8 years, however, the numbers associated with barred owl detections and reproduction are likely underestimates given that spotted owl calls were primarily used during surveys (with the exception of a few barred owl impacted areas where 20-minute, "Strix-mix" calls were used).
+Barred owls have successfully fledged young at several sites over the past 13 years, however, the numbers associated with barred owl detections and reproduction are likely underestimates given that spotted owl calls were primarily used during surveys (with the exception of a few barred owl impacted areas where 20-minute, "Strix-mix" calls were used).

 Figure 9.
-The number of northern spotted owl territories with barred detections within one mile by year.
+The number of northern spotted owl territories with barred detections within 0.5 mile by year.